 My children also have little cars that go on a racetrack.
 The cars can sing songs and say short phrases, but the real fun is driving them around, not making them talk.
 So they stay.

-Toys for free play
+Open ended toys for free play

 You can never go wrong with blocks!
 Blocks are perfect for free play.
 Plus, there are many styles, great for kids from toddlers to tweens.
 Here are some of my favorites: